gousiosg/homepage/_posts/2019-11-08-machine-learning-software-engineering.md

 appreciate the state of the art in the field, which is, let's just say, emerging 😉

 But what I 've mostly come to admire is our students.
 What a group!
-It was amazing to see that in less than 2 months (actually, in most cases, less than 1
-month: students 😅) students being able to fully replicate existing work, coming up with great new ideas and even write almost publication quality papers.
+It was amazing to see that in less than 2 months students being able to fully replicate existing work, coming up with great new ideas and even write almost publication quality papers.
 No matter where they go after the course, I am sure that they will shine!
 I would hire 90% of them on the spot, if I were in the industry.